BhavyeMathur/goopylib-v1/README.md

 1. This is a simply, modern, light Login Page that can be used for your application.
 It demonstrates the usage of Checkbox, Entries, and Buttons to take input from the user and was made entirely with just 60 lines of code! (excluding comments).

-This includes giving the user visual feedback if they hover over a button, making sure the user has entered a valid input, a functional tab to change from registering to signing up, and more.
+This includes giving the user visual feedback if they hover over a button, making sure the user has entered a valid input, a functional tab to change from registering to signing up, and more

 ![GUI Screenshot](https://raw.githubusercontent.com/BhavyeMathur/goopylib/master/Examples/ModernUI-LoginPage%20Example/ExampleScreenshot.png)